jirol9xa/Mandelbrot-Set/readme.md

 1. Simple implementation using functions
 2. Implementation using AVX instructions based on double values
 3. Implementation on AVX with float values
-4. Implementation on AVX with float values made through loops

 <br/>